-6.4.4 North Shore
+6.4.4 North of Lacamas Lake

 The area north of Lacamas Lake is anticipated to experience substantial growth and redevelopment within the 20-year planning horizon.
-Planned transportation infrastructure will improve transportation connectivity throughout the City and support the employment and retail uses desired in the North Shore area.
+Planned transportation infrastructure will improve transportation connectivity throughout the City and support the employment and retail uses desired north of Lacamas Lake.
 A large portion of the land in this area is zoned Business Park and Multi-Family, with some Commercial and lower density residential zoning.
-The Port of Camas-Washougal manages an airport that is outside City limits, but most of the developable land in the North Shore area is within the airport influence area.
+The Port of Camas -Washougal manages an airport that is outside City limits, but most of the developable land north of Lacamas Lake is within the airport influence area.

-North Shore Economic Development Goal
+North of Lacamas Lake Economic Development Goal